msingh45/Docker-Symfony/README.md

 ### Setup instructions:

 **1. Download and install docker**
-   Go to the [Docker website](https://www.docker.com/) and install Docker for your respective operations system
+   Go to the [Docker website](https://www.docker.com/) and install Docker for your respective operating system

 **2. Download the *docker-compose.yml* included in this repository**